-It is worth emphasizing that there is no official comprehensive blacklist in the Philippines.
-What is available are records related to an individual indicating one’s creditworthiness which are sourced from the credit registry, credit bureaus, and financial institutions.
+It is worth emphasizing that no official comprehensive blacklist exists in the Philippines.
+Available records related to an individual indicating one’s creditworthiness are sourced from the credit registry, credit bureaus, and financial institutions.

 1. Credit Information Corporation (CIC)

-CIC is the country’s credit registry and repository of positive and negative information used by different financial institutions for credit investigation.
-However, its mandate does not include the blacklisting of borrowers2.
+CIC is the country’s credit registry and repository of positive and negative information used by financial institutions for credit investigation.
+However, its mandate does not include blacklisting borrowers2.

 2. Credit Management Association of the Philippines (CMAP)

-CMAP is a credit management institution that facilitates credit information exchange among its members from different industries.
+CMAP is a credit management institution facilitating credit information exchange among members from different industries.
 It maintains an online database of the following information: